 Research Plan: This should begin with the specific aims of the research and provide a concrete plan for completion of the research including the design and methods.
 This section should include an explanation of how the methods will address the aims and the significance of the results for the field.
-It is highly recommended that a production timeline be detailed in this section (for example, a GANNT chart).
+A completion timeline must be detailed in this section (for example, a GANNT chart).
 This is to aid in the student's time management over the course of their research, and further to assist examiners in their assessment of the viability of the proposal.